-This may sound unusual, but some cats actually love the odd bit of bread.
-All around the internet there are tales of bread bandits, cats sneaking slices off countertops or racing their owners for the toaster when they hear it pop.
-It’s a phenomenon that’s baffled cat owners all over the globe and no-one really knows why some pets love bread so much!
+This may sound unusual, but a lot of cats actually love the taste of bread.
+All around the internet there are tales of bread bandits, of cats sneaking slices off countertops or racing their owners for the toaster when they hear it pop.
+It’s a phenomenon that’s baffled cat owners all over the globe and no-one really knows why they find bread so delicious either!

-If you’re got a bread aficionado on your hands, you’ll probably want to know ‘can cats eat bread?’ and more importantly, ‘is bread bad for cats?’
+If you’re got a bread aficionado on your hands, you’ll probably be asking ‘can cats eat bread?’ and more importantly, ‘is bread bad for cats?’
 Find out the answers to your questions about cats and bread in this article!

 Can cats eat bread?

 Yes, cats can eat bread, but it’s not recommended.
 Cat’s don’t actually need carbohydrates and bread is mostly carbs, which is considered to be empty calories for cats with no nutritional value for them.